odoo/documentation/sales/products_prices/prices/pricing.rst

 Discounts, margins, roundings
 =============================

-The third option allows to set price change rules.
+*Advanced pricing based on formula* allows to set price change rules.
 Changes can be relative to the product list/catalog price, the product cost price, or to another pricelist.
 Changes are calculated via discounts or surcharges and can be forced to fit within floor (minumum margin) and ceilings (maximum margins).